samfish204/CSE465-Lab3/README.md

 # Lab 3:  More Exercises in Scheme
+# Before Asking for Help
+1. Make sure you watched the weak's lecture
+2. Carefully read the error message (!)
+3. You _must_ explain the process you have already used to solve the problem.
+    **NOT** how long you worked, or how many attempts.
+You need to explain your approaches that have thus-far failed.

 # How to Submit and Use Gitlab
 1. Clone this repo into your own subgroup